Murcia Region

 - The region’s GDP stands at 35.810 billion euros, equivalent to 2.7% of Spanish GDP.

-- In terms of production sectors, it is notable for its greater specialisation in the manufacturing industry (15.1% of GDP vs. 12.5% in Spain), the extractive industry (5.6% vs. 4.9%) and, in particular, the agricultural sector (4.6% vs. 2.6%), where it is the third-largest region in fruit and vegetable production.
+- In terms of production sectors, its specialisation in the manufacturing industry is notable (15.1% of GDP vs. 12.5% in Spain) and, above all, in the agricultural sector (4.6% vs. 2.6%), where it is the third-largest region in fruit and vegetable production.
 In contrast, industry-related services make up a far smaller percentage (21.8% vs. 28.5%).

 - Goods exports represent 40.2% of regional GDP, 11.3 points above the Spanish average and the fourth-highest percentage in the country.
 In 2023, the region exported goods worth 14.020 billion euros, 3.7% of Spanish exports.
-Almost half of exported goods come from the agri-food industry, especially fruit, pulses and vegetables, ahead of fuel (23.7%) –thanks to the refinery in Escombreras– and chemical products (10%).
+Almost half of its exported goods come from the agri-food industry, especially fruit, pulses and vegetables, ahead of fuel (23.7% – thanks to the refinery in Escombreras) and chemical products (10%).
 Murcia accounts for 17% of all Spanish exports of fruit and pulses.

 Table of structural indicators